rodansotto/tech-blog/_posts/2022-10-02-tictactoe-ng-rx-lit.md

 ![]({{ site.baseurl }}/assets/images/tictactoe-ng-rx-lit.png)

-I created a quick and simple tic-tac-toe game in [Angular](https://angular.io/), [React](https://reactjs.org/), and [Lit](https://lit.dev/) to show the many similarities these 3 frontend frameworks have.
-You will see they all share pretty much the same HTML, CSS and [TypeScript](https://www.typescriptlang.org/) code.
+I created a quick and simple tic-tac-toe game in [Angular](https://angular.io/), [React](https://reactjs.org/), and [Lit](https://lit.dev/) to show the similarities between these 3 frontend frameworks.
+You can see they all share pretty much the same HTML, CSS and [TypeScript](https://www.typescriptlang.org/) code.

 Check them out there: